minnojs/minno-quest/src/0.0/basics/create.md

 ]);
 ```

-Instead of always presenting page 2 after page 1, the sequencer will now randomize the order in which they are presented and present page 2 first half of the time.
+Instead of always presenting page 2 after page 1, the sequencer will now randomize their order.
+Page 2 will appear first half of the time.
 The full documentation for the mixer is [right here](sequencer.html#mixer).

 ### Basic abstraction
 Many times we want to create several objects with mostly similar properties.
-For instance we may want to create a set of questions that have many common properties but differ only in some minor way.
-In this case we will see how to create a template for likert type questions that can be used across pages.
+For instance we may want to create a set of questions that have the same response options, and only change the text used for each question.

-The tool we offer to deal with that is inheritance.
-Each object that we use can inherit some of its properties from some pre-registered objects.
-We will first see how to register objects, then how to inherit from him.
+In order to share properties among several objects, we use the concept of inheritance.
+Each object that we use can inherit some of its properties from an object we created previously.

-Each API has a function that allows registering sets of objects that can later be inherited.
+Each API has a function that allows defining sets of objects that can later be inherited.
 There is a separate function for each type of object.
-We will first register a likert type question set:
+Let's define a question set with specific response options:

 ```js
 API.addQuestionsSet('likert', [